Renée Taylor

-Renée Adorée Taylor (née Wexler; born March 19, 1933) is an American actress, screenwriter, playwright, producer and director.
+Renée Adorée Taylor (born Wexler, March 19, 1933) is an American actress, screenwriter, playwright, producer and director.
 Taylor was nominated for an Academy Award for co-writing the screenplay for the film Lovers and Other Strangers (1970).
 She also played Sylvia Fine on the television sitcom The Nanny (1993–1999).

 Early years

-Taylor was born on March 19, 1933, in The Bronx, New York City, to Charles and Frieda (née Silverstein) Wexler, an aspiring actress.
+Taylor was born on March 19, 1933, in The Bronx, New York City, to Frieda, an aspiring actress, and Charles Wexler.
 Her mother named her after silent film actress Renée Adorée.
 She graduated from the American Academy of Dramatic Arts.

 Career

 Taylor acted with improv groups in the 1950s.
 She worked as a comedian in the early 1960s at the New York City nightclub Bon Soir.
 Her opening act was a then-unknown Barbra Streisand.
 In 1967, Taylor played an actress portraying Eva Braun in Mel Brooks' feature film The Producers, a role she got while performing the play Luv with Gene Wilder, whom Brooks cast as protagonist Leo Bloom.

 Taylor and husband Joseph Bologna co-wrote the Broadway hit comedy Lovers and Other Strangers, and received Academy Award nominations for writing the 1970 film adaptation.
 In 1971, the couple co-wrote and starred in the film Made for Each Other.
 Their screenplay received a nomination for the Writers Guild of America Award for Best Comedy.
 Taylor played Arlene Sherwood, co-producer of a television show along with Jerry Orbach and John Candy in the 1991 film Delirious.

 From 1992 to 1994, Taylor played the overbearing Jewish mother of Brian Benben's lead character on the HBO series Dream On.
 In 1993, she was cast as the mother of Richard Lewis, and the ex-wife of Don Rickles, in the Fox sitcom Daddy Dearest, which was cancelled after a two-month run in the fall.

 Also in 1993, Taylor appeared in the CBS sitcom The Nanny as Sylvia Fine, the mother of the titular character.
 After the cancellation of Daddy Dearest, Taylor was upgraded to a recurring cast member during the first season of The Nanny and eventually a full-time cast member by the third season.
 Her roles on the two broadcast network series in 1993 were concurrent with her work on Dream On.

 Taylor is most often recognized for her role in The Nanny.
 Her character was intent on helping daughter Fran find a husband and had a passionate love for food.
 Taylor's husband, Joseph Bologna, made two guest appearances on The Nanny—first, as an egomaniacal actor named Allan Beck, who tormented Maxwell Sheffield (Charles Shaughnessy) and second, in the final season, as a doctor and admirer of Sylvia in the episode, "Maternal Affairs".